 Stay Calm and Take Charge!
-We are deeply committed to helping kids, families, and everyone stay emotionally and physically safe during the COVID-19 pandemic.
-Check out our NEW Free online learning and interpersonal safety resources.
-Please click to donate!
-Every dollar helps us continue to provide essential services for your community.
+We are deeply committed to helping children, families, and vulnerable adults stay emotionally and physically safe during the COVID-19 pandemic.
+Check out our NEW online learning and interpersonal safety resources.
+And, please donate in ANY amount so we can provide these essential services.

 Services for People with Special Needs